NEUAnalyses/HHWWgg_Tools/README.md

     masses = [260, 270, 280, 300, 320, 350, 400, 500, 550, 600, 650, 700, 800, 850, 900, 1000]
     finalStates = ["lnulnugg"]

-Then before running the scripts, make sure to change outLFNDirBase in Submit_Crab_GEN.sh and Submit_Crab_postGEN.sh, and localWorkingArea in Submit_Crab_GEN.sh and Submit_Crab_postGEN.sh to the desired values. outLFNDirBase should be set to the desired output location, and localWorkingArea should be set to the working directory containing the HH_WWgg repository.
+Then before running the scripts, make sure to change outLFNDirBase in Submit_Crab_GEN.sh and Submit_Crab_postGEN.sh, and localWorkingArea in Submit_Crab_GEN.sh and Submit_Crab_postGEN.sh to the desired values. outLFNDirBase should be set to the desired output location, and localWorkingArea should be set to the working directory containing the HHWWgg_Tools repository.
 After setting these and setting up your grid proxy, you can run with:

     . main.sh